Observability

 |---|---|---|---|

-ferrogw_requests_total | Counter | provider, model, status | Total requests processed |
+gateway_requests_total | Counter | provider, model, status | Total requests processed (status: success|error|rejected) |

-ferrogw_request_duration_seconds | Histogram | provider, model | End-to-end request latency |
+gateway_request_duration_seconds | Histogram | provider, model | End-to-end request latency |

-ferrogw_circuit_breaker_state | Gauge | provider | Circuit breaker state (0=closed, 1=open, 2=half-open) |
+gateway_circuit_breaker_state | Gauge | provider | Circuit breaker state (0=closed, 1=open, 2=half-open) |

-ferrogw_plugin_blocks_total | Counter | plugin, reason | Requests blocked by a plugin |
+gateway_rate_limit_rejections_total | Counter | key_type | Requests rejected by rate limiting (key_type: ip|api_key|plugin) |

-Example Prometheus scrape config
+Example Prometheus scrape configโ

 scrape_configs: